 Interested in starting, or continuing your journey of self-awareness, reflection and learning?
-We’ve created a list of some of our favorite resources that have been impactful to us as we’ve pushed ourselves to learn more and deepen our understanding of race, racism and the lived experiences of BIPOC.
+We’ve created a list of some of our favorite resources that have been impactful to us as we’ve pushed ourselves to learn more and deepen our understanding of race and racism.

 Our Favorite “Go-To” Websites